tidyverse/haven/cran-comments.md

 ## revdepcheck results

-We checked 30 reverse dependencies (29 from CRAN + 1 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 42 reverse dependencies (38 from CRAN + 4 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 1 packages
+ * We failed to check 0 packages

-Issues with CRAN packages are summarised below.

-### Failed to check

-* BEACH (failed to install)
-  Fails with "‘label<-.data.frame’ is not exported by 'namespace:Hmisc'" -
-  this seems unlikely to be related to haven